-Toyota Motor (TM) has temporarily stopped selling 8 models in the US.
+Toyota Motor (NYSE:TM) has temporarily stopped selling 8 models in the US.
 The Corolla, Camry, Avalon, Matrix, RAV4, Tundra, Highlander, and Sequoia all have problems with a sticky accelerator that causes these models to accelerate on their own.
 Toyota shares are down over 9% based on the news.
-The hit to Toyota’s reputation may create an opening for other auto companies like Ford (F), Honda (HMC), GM (OTC:MTLQQ) to gain market share.
+The hit to Toyota’s reputation may create an opening for other auto companies like Ford (NYSE:F), Honda (NYSE:HMC), GM (OTC:MTLQQ) to gain market share.